 In general it is recommended for transmitters to have at least 5 or 6 channels for a quadcopter.
 The extra 1 or 2 channels can be used to arm the quad and/or switch between different flight modes.

 Transmitters with more channels (6+) are generally more expensive.
 They tend to have better build quality and are more functional than a basic 4 or 5 channel RC transmitter.

 The stick control on a radios TX is called a gimbal. (don’t get confused with camera gimbal :D )

-There are 4 different Modes – mode 1, mode 2, mode 3 and mode 4.
-These are basically the different control configurations.
+There are 4 different TX modes – mode 1, mode 2, mode 3 and mode 4.
+These are basically the different configuration of the 2 control sticks.